15

 – ChrisWue

-Oct 25, 2015 at 21:35
+Commented Oct 25, 2015 at 21:35

 • Buh?
 So this highly practical answer gets voted down to -4 but the answer that says you should make your dough into a circle, mark the centre, draw a straight line through the centre, divide one half of that line in two, draw a perpendicular bisector, then use the points where that bisector meets the circumference to mark off three equal sectors of the circle is tooooootally OK and +2?
 Sometimes, the internet does the most ridiculous things.
-Oct 27, 2015 at 11:00
+Commented Oct 27, 2015 at 11:00

 • I think I should have explained it better.
 The fact is, that once the op has done this countless times, he/she is going to be able to rip a piece of dough off and just know by it's size/weight whether it falls in the margin of one third.
 Holroy's answer is a great step towards that instinct.